 2 Know Your Phytonutrient Sources

-Phytonutrient-rich eats are limitless, making it fun to experiment with new varieties and colors even within one category of food.
+Phytonutrient-rich eats are limitless, making it fun to experiment with new varieties and colours even within one category of food.
 Here are some sources of phytonutrients to get you started: any and all plant foods, including fruits, vegetables, whole grains, legumes, nuts, seeds, and even herbs and spices.

 3 Eat the Rainbow of Colors